Compiler.next: A Search-Based Compiler to Power the AI-Native Future of Software Engineering: Compiler.next

 Second, we evaluate the caching mechanism that accelerates the compilation process by reusing results of previously executed operations.
 Specifically, we implemented a tracer that manages a two-level semantic cache (we use an Euclidean similarity threshold of 0.85).
 At the first level (L1), cache entries are indexed by a hashable representation of the combination of the intent and the description of the training data, with each entry pointing to an associated second level (L2) cache.
 At L2, cache entries are indexed by a hash of the optimizable parameter (in this case, the prompt under evaluation).
 Each L2 entry stores the result of a time-consuming operation, such as a fitness calculation, crossover, or mutation in our NSGA-II implementation of the optimizer.
 When the optimizer requires one of these operations, the tracer intercepts the request and then attempts to locate a matching entry in the L1 cache.
 On a hit, it proceeds to the corresponding L2 cache, where a successful match immediately returns the stored result, such as the fitness score of a previously evaluated prompt.
 If a miss occurs at either level, the operation is executed and its result is stored in the relevant L1 and L2 cache entries.
 This design reduces redundant computations while ensuring that the optimization process remains faithful to the intended search dynamics.

 In our evaluation, we allowed five generations of ten candidate solutions per task, resulting in a total of fifty candidates per optimization run.
 Seventy percent of the HumanEval-Plus tasks were held out as gold labels to guide the optimization process, while the remaining thirty percent were used for evaluation.
 We tested two foundation models, Qwen2.5-7B-Instruct and GPT-4o-mini, and measured performance for the initial synthesized prompts as well as the best optimized prompts after five generations.
 We further compared runs using GPT-4o-mini with caching enabled against runs without caching to highlight the trade-off between compilation efficiency and diversity of search space exploration.
+The evaluation started with a cold cache.

 The results, summarized in Table~\ref{tab:humaneval}, show that \autocog improves accuracy while also reducing latency and execution cost across both models.
-Table~\ref{tab:cache} shows that the caching mechanism provides substantial speed-ups of 22.1\% by avoiding redundant evaluations, though at the cost of a reduction in exploration, as previously seen solutions are favoured over newly generated ones.
+Table~\ref{tab:cache} shows that the caching mechanism provides speed-ups of 22.1\% by avoiding redundant evaluations, though at the cost of a reduction in exploration, as previously seen solutions are favoured over newly generated ones.
 Overall, this controlled case study demonstrates the feasibility of \autocog and some research opportunities for optimizing intent compilation for AI-native software engineering.

 The design of \autocog not only defines the architectural principles of FMware compilation but also directly surfaces a set of open research challenges.
 In the next section, we examine these challenges in detail, showing how each derives from the framework’s features and illustrating how \autocog can guide and structure future research on FMware.